phalcon-orphanage/docs/en/session.md

 ```

 ### Noop
 [Phalcon\Session\Adapter\Noop][session-adapter-noop] is an "empty" or `null` adapter.
-It can be used for testing, a joke for your colleages or any other purpose that no session needs to be invoked.
+It can be used for testing, a joke for your colleagues or any other purpose that no session needs to be invoked.

 ```php
 <?php